The Breadth of a Loaf

 Knead to Know

-It's common when learning something new and expansive to have a lot o questions along the way.
+It's common when learning something new and expansive to have a lot of questions along the way.
 This is the how and why section to help make sense of all the seemingly complex details of bread making.
-Rest assured you will stretch and grow just as does your bread dough, and before you know it, you will know all you knead to know.
+Rest assured you will stretch and grow, just like your bread dough, and before you know it; you will know all you knead to know.
 Please note that the information you find here is generally true for all bread, sourdough or otherwise, and for all starters that are more liquid than solid in nature, not just the recipes you find on this site.

-The Breadline Breadwinner process differs from those you will find most places in that you will be utilizing what is commonly considered "discard" starter in both your bread recipe and as a constant base for your feed.
+The Breadline Breadwinner process differs from those you will find most places in that you will be using what is commonly considered "discard" starter in both your bread recipe and as a constant base for your feed.
+We use refrigeration in our method between each bake/feed, assuming a desired use of once a week.
+If you don't have access to refrigeration or want/need to bake more often, you may rest your starter at room temperature but you will need to do a bake/feed at least every 48 hours.

-All our recipes use 1 cup of starter and combined with our no discard method this means your starter will always remain the same size.
+Our 1-3 loaf recipes all use 1 cup of starter so you can select the right quantity of bread for your needs each bake.
+Combined with our no discard method this means your starter will always remain the same size.
 This creates a very simple and consistant starter that you can count on to help you create an easy and familiar routine.
 The best part of feeding your starter is that it happens at the same time as making the sponge for your bread.
-This allows it to become just another part of you making your weekly bread instead of it's own thing altogether, and the easiest part at that.
+This allows it to become just another part of you making your bread instead of it being it's own thing altogether, and it's the easiest part at that.

-list_alt This can be done as often as every 4-7 days or little as every two weeks should that better meet your needs.
-There is a section further on that goes more in depth into multiplying your starter for more frequent bread making or for gifting.
+list_alt This can be done as often as every 4-7 days or little as every two weeks should that better meet your needs, as long as you are storing your starter in the fridge between feeds.
+See the section on "Doubling your starter" for information about multiplying your starter for more frequent or varied bread making or for gifting.

 Step 1: Use your starter to make your sponge